Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 credit: the University of Luxembourg

-In the first stage of the contest, LUVMI-XR controlled their Leo Rovers using two laptops with a separate connection to each of the robots, and with RViz as the main operation tool.
+To control their Leo Rovers in the first round of the competition,LUVMI-XR used two laptops connected separately to each robot, and with RViz as the main operation tool.
 For the finals, the team switched to Foxglove – an open-source tool that provides a wide array of features to visualize and debug data.
 Based on it, the team created a custom panel, thanks to which they were able to operate each of their three Leo Rovers.
-Given the tool is modular, LUVMI-XR could easily change back to RViz if such a need arose.
+Given the tool is modular, if needed, LUVMI-XR could easily switch back to RViz.
 What’s more, the new UI enabled them to control their Leo Rover fleet from a single station.
 And thanks to ROS 2, operating multiple robots in the same network eased things a lot.

 Foxglove custom UI panel